 In one of the battles of this war, in 312 AD, Constantine was about to fight the son of another Emperor, Maximian.
 This son was named Maxentius.
 The battle was right outside Rome: Constantine was camped outside the walls of Rome, and Maxentius was inside Rome.
 Constantine's men were badly outnumbered.

 The night before the battle, Constantine claimed to have had a dream.
 A cross (or maybe some other Christian symbol) appeared in the sky and he heard the words, "Under this sign you will win."
 (In Latin: In hoc signo vinces).
 Constantine figured that this meant he would win the battle if he had his soldiers paint a cross on their shields.
 According to the story, Constantine did have the soldiers paint the cross on their shields, and they did win the battle.
 Constantine was very impressed with the power of the Christian god, and became a Christian.
 He put up a triumphal arch to remind people of his victory.
+And he closed many traditional Roman temples and took their gold to make new high-quality gold coins for his government to spend.

 This is the Milvian Bridge, where Constantine